veekaybee/viberary/src/api/templates/readme.md

 + __Docker still takes time__  I spent a great amount of time on Docker.
 Why is Docker different than my local environment?
 How do I get the image to build quickly and why is my image now 3 GB?
 What do people do with CUDA libraries (exclude them if you don't think you need them initially, it turns out).
 I spent a lot of time making sure this process worked well enough for me to not get frustrated rebuilding hundreds of times.
 Relatedly,  __Do not switch laptop architectures in the middle of a project__ .

++ __Deploying to production is magic__, even when you're a very lonely team of one, and as such [is filled with a lot of unknown variables](https://vickiboykis.com/2021/06/20/the-ritual-of-the-deploy/), so make your environments as absolutely reproducible as possible.

 And finally,

-+ True semantic search is very hard and involves a lot of algorithmic fine-tuning.
++ True semantic search is very hard and involves a lot of algorithmic fine-tuning, both in the machine learning, and in the UI, and in deployment processes.
 People have been fine-tuning Google for years and years.
 Netflix had thousands of labelers.
 [Each company has teams of engineers working on search and recommendations](https://vicki.substack.com/p/what-we-talk-about-when-we-talk-about) to steer the algorithms in the right direction.
 Just take a look at the company formerly known as Twitter's algo stack.
 It's fine if the initial results are not that great.

-The important thing is to keep benchmarking the current model against previous models and to keep iterating and keep building
+The important thing is to keep benchmarking the current model against previous models and to keep iterating and keep on building.

 # Next Steps